 Our back is composed of muscles and bones to support our body and able us to move.
 Problems from any of these components can lead to back pain and It can be uncomfortable and devastating.
 Back pain can affect people of any age, for different reasons.
 As people get older, the chance of developing lower back pain increases, due to factors such as previous occupation and degenerative disk disease.

-Back pain is not always something you can always ignore.
+Back pain is not always something you can always ignore and sometimes you need to see lower back pain specialists.
 Here are some of the causes:

-- Spinal stenosis– as the person age the disks between the vertebrae wear away and shrink, in which the bones starts to rub each other, thus causing pain.
+- Spinal stenosis– As a person ages, the disks between the vertebrae wear away and shrink, in which the bones starts to rub each other, thus causing pain.